paxha/laravel-loggable/README.md

 <a href="https://packagist.org/packages/paxha/laravel-loggable"><img src="https://poser.pugx.org/paxha/laravel-loggable/license.svg?format=flat-square" alt="License"></a>
 </p>

-Simple Laravel package to log CRUD operations of Models.
+The ```paxha/laravel-loggable``` package provides easy to use functions to log the all CRUD operations of the loggable model in your app.
+It can also automatically log model events.
+All Logs will be stored in the ``logs`` table.

 ## Installation